Parry-Parry/LightChain/README.md

 chain = BM25 >> prompt >> llama

-output = chain("Do you think most prompting libraries are over-engineered?")
+output = chain(question="Do you think most prompting libraries are over-engineered?")
 ```

 Let's say we want to assess our RAG setup with a different model e.g. Mistral-7B, whilst also getting Llama output.